 How to get to Guatavita from Bogotá

-Although we had a driver the first time, the second time we got the bus to Guatavita from the Portal Norte in Bogotá (it also goes past Terminal Norte and picks people up on the street from outside there, but doesn’t actually go into the terminal officially).
-This bus costs 8000 pesos (£2) each way and takes 1.5 to 2 hours – annoyingly, the route goes all the way round the reservoir before terminating at Guatavita town.
+Although we had a driver the first time, and there are private or group tours available to take away the hassle, the second time we visited we decided to go independently with the bus to Guatavita from the Portal Norte in Bogotá (it also goes past Terminal Norte and picks people up on the street from outside there, but doesn’t actually go into the terminal officially).
+This bus costs 8000 pesos (£2) each way and takes 1.5 to 2 hours – annoyingly, though Guatavita isn’t too far from Bogotá, this bus route goes all the way round the reservoir before terminating at Guatavita town.

 Alternatively, you can first get to the town of Guasca from the bus stop at Calle 72 Carrera 13 in Bogotá, and then catch one of the frequent local buses to Guatavita from there.
 This will take less time as it goes the other way round the reservoir, but you might not be able to rely on signage helping you get on the right bus since it doesn’t leave from a terminal.

 The main attraction of Guatavita is of course the lake.
 You can hike around Lake Guatavita, which has beautiful turquoise water on a sunny day.
 Unfortunately you cannot swim in the lake, due to dangerously cold temperatures and poor access down the sides of the mountains.
 Also, ya know, it’s kinda sacred.

 The best time to go to Lake Guatavita is around midday with clear skies for the best chance of that turquoise blue you see on Google Images.
 We got a little unlucky on the colour front, but it was still incredible.